If you’re looking for tools to help you gauge what direction crypto prices are going in, the Bitcoin fear and greed index has proven to be a hit.

-As much as 3,000 votes were received for each poll, enough to gather a fair evaluation of market sentiment.
+As much as 3,000 votes were received for each poll to gather a fair evaluation of market sentiment.
 These surveys were conducted in collaboration with strawpoll.com, a subsidiary of Alternative.me, but these surveys are currently on hold.

 Each of the above indicators comprises market momentum and volatility scores, while the rest reflects qualitative scores.

-While the Bitcoin fear and greed index is different from the original index, both have a common thread in that it measures investors’ emotions towards the markets.
+While the Bitcoin fear and greed index differs from the original index, both have a common thread: it measures investors’ emotions towards the markets.

 These indexes have some limitations and aren’t 100% accurate as they primarily demonstrate public sentiment towards Bitcoin.
-While indicators may say or suggest one thing, investors must do their own research and come to reasonable investment conclusions on their own.
+While indicators may say or suggest one thing, investors must research and come to reasonable investment conclusions.

-Both the equity and crypto markets are volatile, so no single measure can be used as an accurate indicator.
+Both the equity and crypto markets are volatile so that no single measure can be used as an accurate indicator.

-That said, investors should always look to use a holistic combination of market factors prior to any decision-making.
+Investors should always use a holistic combination of market factors before decision-making.